 These inks either change color or become transparent when temperatures increase or decrease.
 There are inks that will keep changing color or transparency and others that will only change once.
 Thermochromic inks are used in toys, battery indicators and some types of thermometers.
 They are also used frequently in packaging, to show commercial messages or to indicate if the packaged product is warm or cold enough.

-- Metalic inks
+- Metallic inks

 These inks have a metal-like character.
-They contain metallic particles that rise to the surface after printing, reflecting light and creating a metallic sheen that simulates zinc, copper, gold or silver.
+They contain metallic particles that rise to the surface after printing, reflecting light, and creating a metallic sheen that simulates zinc, copper, gold, or silver.
 Inks that aim to create a metallic sparkle effect are called glitter inks.

 - Mirror inks

 Mirror inks are a special kind of metallic inks.
 When printed on the reverse side of a transparent substrate like glass, polyester or poly-carbonate you achieve a mirror effect.
 This can be done with offset but also with screen printing.

 The metal oxide-based pigments in these inks give a characteristic gloss to the printed image that is comparable to the iridescent gloss of pearls.

 As the name implies these colorless inks imitate a watermark.

 These inks give off a scent when the printed surface is scratched.
 The inks contain tiny nano-sized particles that encapsulate a fragrance.
 Scratching the printed surface tears open the capsules so that the scent is released.